Skip to main content

 8. Time management

-Customer success managers often have to lead several projects and customers at one time.
+Customer success managers often have to lead several projects and customers simultaneously.
 They’ll need strong project management and organizational skills and an ability to optimally prioritize to get the job done.

 9. Communication skills